Cybersecurity Services in Coquitlam for Small and Mid-Size Businesses

 Manufacturing

-Coquitlam and the Tri-Cities industrial belt — forestry, food processing, building products — need OT isolation, IP-theft defenses, and cyber-insurance-grade audit logs.
+Coquitlam’s Maillardville/Fraser Mills industrial belt, distribution, building products, food processing, needs OT isolation, IP-theft defenses, and cyber-insurance-grade audit logs.

 Healthcare · AI / sector flagship

-Tri-Cities clinics, dental practices, and physio offices under PIPA BC + PHIPA-equivalent obligations need cyber controls that hold up to OIPC BC breach review.
+Tri-Cities clinics, dental practices, and physio offices under PIPA-BC need cyber controls that hold up to an OIPC BC breach review.

 Legal · AI / sector flagship

-Coquitlam-area law firms operating under Law Society of BC and PIPA BC need cyber controls that protect privileged communications and trust accounting.
+Coquitlam-area law firms operating under the Law Society of BC and PIPA-BC need cyber controls that protect privileged communications and trust accounting.

 Construction